mkshaonexe/bainary_wave_generator-/README.md

 ### v0.0.3 (Latest)
 - ✅ **Updated to 3 scientifically-tuned presets**
-- ✅ Added Schumann Resonance (7.83 Hz) for calm mind
+- ✅ Added Solfeggio Frequency (852 Hz) for stopping overthinking and calm mind
 - ✅ Added Beta waves (15 Hz) for focus and learning
 - ✅ Added Delta waves (2 Hz) for deep sleep and healing
 - ✅ Renamed from "Theta Wave" to "Brainwave" Generator